 OPAL continues the important function of HIFAR in making radioisotopes that have medical, industrial and environmental applications.
 It does this by irradiating materials in the reactor reflector vessel.
 Most radioisotopes are made by adding neutrons to particular target nuclides, but molybdenum-99, the progenitor of technetium-99, is made by irradiating a foil target of uranium, causing fission, and separating the Mo-99 from other fission products in a hot cell.
 Mo-99 decays to Tc-99 which is the most widely-used isotope in nuclear medicine.
 The targets are 2.2% enriched uranium silicide.

-OPAL was the first research reactor in the world to use only low-enriched uranium as a target for neutron irradiation in the production of Mo-99.
+OPAL was the first research reactor in the world to use only low-enriched uranium as a target for neutron irradiation in the production of Mo-99 (as well as for fuel).
 Full operation of the associated production facility was progressively improved with the aim of increasing exports to assist in meeting global market needs.
 This plant uses a hot cell where the molybdenum is separated from the other fission products in the irradiated targets.
 Over 80% of nuclear medicine diagnostic procedures in Australia use Tc-99, which is attached to specific molecules and injected into the patient.
 Opal itself has the capacity to produce half of the world's Tc-99 demand, though a much larger molybdenum production facility would be required.
 In September 2012 ANSTO announced a major expansion of this.
-Current world demand is about 45 million doses (23,000 six-day TBq/yr) per year, and the new plant will be capable of meeting about one quarter of this from 2016 at a time when the main plants in Canada and Europe are set to close.
+Current world demand is about 45 million doses (23,000 six-day TBq/yr) per year, and the new plant will be capable of meeting about one quarter of this from 2016, with exports of 111 TBq per week to USA, Japan, China and Korea, at a time when the main plants in Canada and Europe are set to close.

 In Australia there are about 560,000 nuclear medicine procedures per year among 21 million people, 470,000 of these using reactor isotopes.
 On average, every Australian can expect at some stage in their life to have a procedure that uses radioisotopes for the diagnosis or treatment of illness.
 Nuclear medicine involves using small amounts of radiation from specially formulated radioisotopes (known as radiopharmaceuticals) to provide information about the functioning of specific organs and to detect and treat cancers.
 Researchers around the world are working constantly to develop new and more effective radiopharmaceuticals.
 Radiopharmaceuticals truly are ‘designer drugs’ – designed isotope doses for diagnosing and treating a particular condition.
 Specific designer drugs are used to treat specific tumors in different parts of the body.